-28. Reports and Returns
+27. Reports and Returns

 - a.
-Submission of Daily SITREP to NEOC by PDMAs / ICT Administration, PMD, FFC, FFD and NHA will be ensured as per already issued NDMA SITREP format with effect from 15 June 2023 onwards. - b.
-NDMA and PDMAs will update the situation on respective websites. - c.
-SUPARCO will provide the imageries of developing situations on daily basis.
-The imageries will be followed by detailed assessment of situation, damage assessment and projections. - d.
-To ensure a coordinated response, National Humanitarian Network (NHN) / Pakistan Humanitarian Forum (PHF) / UN Agencies and other agencies operating in Pakistan (Al-Khidmat, Edhi, Seylani etc) will share location of their stocks and human resource mapping with NDMA / PDMAs by 30 June 2023.

-- e.
-Important telephone numbers from NDMA perspective are shared at Annex L. All PDMAs / relevant stakeholders will share telephone directory of respective Provinces / Regions with NDMA and host it at respective website by 25 June 2023. - 29.
+Submission of Daily SITREP to NEOC by PDMAs / DDMAs, PMD, FFC, FFD and NHA will be ensured as per already issued NDMA SITREP SOP with effect from 15 June 2023 onwards. - b.
+In case of emergency NDMA and PDMAs will update the situation on respective websites every 6 12 hours. - c.
+SUPARCO will provide the imageries of developing situations on daily basis. - d.
+To ensure a coordinated response, National Humanitarian Network (NHN) / Pakistan Humanitarian Forum (PHF) / UN Agencies and PRCS will share location of their stocks and human resource mapping with NDMA / PDMAs by 15 June 2023. - e.
+Important telephone numbers from NDMA perspective are shared at Annex L. All PDMAs / relevant stakeholders will share telephone directory of respective Provinces / Regions with NDMA and host it at respective website by 15 June 2023. - 28.
 Assistance / Coordination with Ministries / Departments.
 Following ministries / departments are requested for assistance as mentioned against each: - a.
 Ministry of Defence.
 Conduct of relief / rescue operations through Pakistan Armed Forces (helicopters, troops & rescue equipment) when required. - b.
-Ministry of Interior.
-Availability of aviation assets for emergency response, at a short notice.
-Provision of elaborate security to any foreign delegations and federal officials when visiting affected/ vulnerable areas. - Mol&B, PID and PEMRA.
-Airing of public service messages for community awareness on all media channels especially during prime hours. - d.
+Ministry of Interior & Anti-Narcotics Force.
+Availability of aviation assets for emergency response, at a short notice. - c.
+Pakistan Electronic Media Regulatory Authority (Mol&B, PID and PEMRA).
+Airing of public service messages for community awareness on all media channels during prime hours. - d.
 Pakistan Telecommunication Authority (PTA).
 To facilitate generation of SMS alerts for early warning, emergency relief and evacuation to required populace.

-Directions to all telecos for extending APIs to NEOC for streamlining process of immediate alert/advisory delivery. - e.
+- e.
 Pakistan Tourism Development Corporation (PTDC).
 Provision of timely weather / flood related information to tourists including protection from dangers of flash floods, landslides, GLOF etc and help evacuation of stranded tourists through local Government / Pakistan Armed Forces. - f.
 Ministry of Communication.
-To conduct assessment for early restoration of communication mechanism of all sub departments.
-In case of damage to infrastructure remain prepared to shift earth moving machinery to affected areas. - g.
+To conduct assessment for early restoration of communication infrastructure and remain prepared to shift earth moving machinery to affected areas. - g.
 Ministry of Railways.
-To monitor railway tracks on regular basis and assist transportation of relief goods to affected areas. - 30.
+To monitor railway tracks on regular basis and assist transportation of relief goods to affected areas. - 29.
 Requisitioning of Armed Forces.
 Armed Forces will be requisitioned subject to provision of rules / regulations by PDMAs / DDMAs only in case of emergency through NDMA.
 Aviation support will be coordinated centrally by NDMA based on request of provinces and regions when called to assist in "Aid to Civil Power".
 Authorities utilizing services from Armed Forces will bear the cost of assets used which will be processed immediately after their employment.
-Armed Forces will be employed for following: - a.
-Rescue and relief operations. - b.
-Aviation support. - c.
-Special search and rescue operations. - d.
-Medical support teams.

-e.
-Search and rescue in collapsed structures and landslides / avalanches by USAR team and immediate support as per regional presence and capabilities.
+Armed Forces will be employed for following: - - Rescue and relief operations by Field Units of Pakistan Army and Pakistan Navy (Sindh only). - b.
+Aviation support including provision of C-130 by Pakistan Air Force (helicopters of only Pakistan Army and Ministry of Interior will be employed in northern areas and AJ&K). - c.
+Support of divers of Pakistan Army and Pakistan Navy. - Special search and rescue operations for riverine floods by Pakistan Army and Pakistan Navy. - e.
+Medical support teams of all three services. - f.
+Search and rescue in urban areas collapsed structures and landslides / avalanches by USAR team of Pakistan Army.

-31. Information Management
+30. Information Management